 Backpacking in the USA is something I need to do more of and I’m aware of it!
 I don’t really do guest posts but a travel buddy raves about Tennessee so we’ve teamed together for a take on it.
 Tennessee is a vibrant, eclectic state that has plenty to offer, from exciting cities to quiet small towns.
+Cost of living is also not expensive.
+You can check rent price trends Memphis, Tennessee and see the current price rentals for apartments.
 So whether you are looking for an urban oasis where you can enjoy plenty of shopping, events, and eateries, or you are searching for a quaint little rural home to call your own, the possibilities in this state are endless.
 Sounds pretty cool, eh?
 And the bonus is that Tennessee is also one of the more affordable places to live within the United States, making it perfect for anyone who is looking for a change they can afford.
 Got it – I’m in!

 Below is a list of five of the best cities in Tennessee that are ideal for families and for having a good time.